DarkForte/LowPoly/docs/README.md

 ### Rendering

 We first tried to parallel by pixel and loop through triangles.
 However, the performance was bad.
 We quickly realized that the triangles a re not overlapping with each other so that we don't need to worry about the order of triangles.
 We then decided to parallel by triangles and for each triangle, only loop through local pixels that locate in its bounding box.
-To dertermine if a points is inside a triangle, we implemented the following procedure: given a point and a triangle, (i) loop through the three vertices of the triangle in any order (clockwise or counter-clockwise) (ii) every pair of points determine a directed edges, for each edge, determine if the point is to its left or right (iii) if the point is to the same side of all three edges, then it is inside the triangel.
-If a pixel is inside a triangle, we color it with the color defined at the center of the triangle.
+To dertermine if a points is inside a triangle, we implemented the following procedure: given a point and a triangle, (i) loop through the three vertices of the triangle in any order (clockwise or counter-clockwise) hence every pair of vertices determines a directed edge (ii) for each edge, determine if the point is to its left or right side (iii) if the point is to the same side of all three edges, then it is inside the triangel.
+If a point is inside a triangle, we color it with the color defined at the center of the triangle.

 ### Side Notes

 * It is worth noting that our algorithm is especially suitable for generating low poly arts instead of computing general Delaunay Triangulation.
 Computing DT in this methods requires additional steps on mapping the points to a fixed sized texture, restoring the mapped points to their original coordinates, handling missing points, and flip edges that violates Delaunay properties.
 Fortunately, generating low poly arts essentially has a texture and all points are on the texture from the very beginning, so it is unnecessary to map the points, which reduces a lot of trouble.
 * Jump-Flooding algorithm does not always produce perfect Voronoi Graphs.
 It can sometimes produce "islands" like the following situation.
 However, it rarely happens and we never observed it crashing the output picture during experiments, so we did not include the step that fixes the islands.
 This can also be done by parallel pixel examination.
-* Sometimes our output picture will have some missing triangles on edges (like the output image of the first picture in the report).
+* Sometimes our output picture will have some missing triangles on boundaries (like the output image of the second picture in the report).
 In order to fix the edges, a standard way is to transfer the image back to CPU and fit a convex hull of all the points.
 However, we think it is unnecessary because small missing triangles does not hurt the output quality much, but transferring it back and fit a convex hull will significantly increase the computation time.

 ## Results

 ![](results.png)
 ![](speedup.png)

 As shown in the above form and graph, we tested our algorithm on 270p, 540p, 1080p, 2160p, 4320p, 8640p images respectively.
 The CPU version is compiled with `-O3` optimization.
 We used high precision timer `CycleTimer` as in HW2 to get our profiling data.
 All the values are in milliseconds.
-When image is large, our Delaunay algorithm achieved ~50x speed up and the overall program achieved ~45 times speedup.
+When image is large, our Delaunay algorithm achieved ~50x speed up and the overall program achieved ~45 times speedup on computation time.
+If we take cuda initialization time and disk I/O time into consideration, our algorithm achieved ~24.4 times speedup.
+We didn't observe a huge speed up on rendering.
+The reason is the triangles have different size (smallest is only 1 pixel) and shape so that the workloads of different threads are heavily unbalanced.

 ![](timescale.png)